hibryid/multi-koii-vps/README.md

 # multi-koii-vps
-It is a script that can help run Koii nodes on vps.
+It is a script that can help run Koii nodes on vps.\
+If you need help or assistance, you can ask your questions in the [Koii's official Discord server](https://discord.com/invite/koii-network), especially [this channel](https://discord.com/channels/776174409945579570/1207323567503704084)
 ## Disclaimer
 ***
 The project is released as is.